Planning For The Future

 In 2017, as part of the School's desire to further improve the quality of service that we provide, all students, parents and staff were invited to participate in a whole of school survey conducted by MMG Education, a consultancy specialising in school research and strategy development.

-The results will further refine our operational process and strategic planning over the remainder of 2017 ahead of the release of an updated School Improvement Plan for 2018.
+The results will further refine our operational process and strategic planning over the remainder of 2018 ahead of the release of an updated Strategic Plan, anticipated to be during Term 3.
 Once finalised, the plan will be published and shared with our school community.

 Several major building projects have dramatically changed the appearance of the School and improved the capacity for staff to deliver lessons in modern, state-of-the-art learning spaces.